AmeriCares is the largest provider of medical aid to the U.S. health care safety net.

 AmeriCares U.S Medical Assistance Program last year delivered $85 million in medicines and supplies to a network of more than 2000 clinics and health centers serving 5 million patients in need.
 We are licensed or authorized to distribute prescription medications in all 50 U.S. states.

-As an essential link in the social safety net, these clinics ensure that the uninsured and underinsured receive high quality, primary care for conditions such as diabetes, asthma and hypertension.
-Many clinics offer an expanded range of services, such as pediatric exams, vaccinations, dentistry and mental health.
-Included in our network of trusted clinic partner are hundreds of free clinics, federally qualified health centers, and other providers seeking to improve access to care.
+As an essential link in the social safety net, these organizations ensure that the uninsured and underinsured receive high quality, primary care for conditions such as diabetes, asthma and hypertension.
+Many safety net organizations offer an expanded range of services, such as pediatric exams, vaccinations, dentistry and mental health.
+Included in our network of trusted clinic partner are hundreds of free clinics, federally qualified health centers, and other safety net providers seeking to improve access to care.

 We also supply our U.S. health care partners:

 ...With easier access to medical resources online when you open our US Access portal to see about finding the available medicines and supplies your organization needs.

-...With an online source of important shared information when you visit the website freeclinicstoday.com
+...With an online source of important shared information when you visit the website SafetyNetCenter.org

 ...With new data and analysis about major issuesWith Support from GE Foundation